top of page

 Egg Turning

 Check that the water reservoirs in the incubator are filled according to the instructions for your specific incubator.
-As a guide, the humidity for the first 18 days of the incubation process should be around 40% to 50% and then increase to 65% to 70% after 18 days.
+As a guide, the humidity for the first 18 days of the incubation process should be around 50% to 60% and then increase to 65% to 70% after 18 days.
 A hygrometer is a crucial instrument if you are hatching fertile eggs in an incubator.
 Incorrect humidity is the greatest cause of poor hatch rates.
 If you don't have a hygrometer or accurate thermometer, you can view Poultry Australia's range of accurate Hygrometers and Thermometers.

 Humidity